 How to make mutton paya curry?
 How to make goat trotter khudi curry?
 What is the recipe for the East Indian paya curry?
 Those are the questions that brought you here, aren’t they?

 Wait, hold up!
 What is mutton paya?
 If you’re not from around here, let me tell you that paya is the Indian word for the goats’ legs or trotters.
-So what exactly is the East Indian paya khudi curry?
-Well, naturally, the paya khudi curry is our mouthwatering East Indian goat trotters khudi curry that everyone relishes.
+So what exactly is the paya khudi curry?
+Well, naturally, it’s a mouthwatering curry of goat trotters with a lot of coconut that everyone relishes.
 The same recipe works for lamb trotters too!

 What do you put in the Mutton Paya Curry?